A Survey on LLM-as-a-Judge: Evaluation of LLM-as-a-Judge

 \subsection{Bias}

-Previous reviews have highlighted that large language models exhibit various types of biases across various tasks \citep{gallegos2024bias, dai2024unifying, tan-etal-2024-blinded}.
-These internal biases of LLMs may also affect LLM-as-a-judge, leading to unfair evaluation outcomes and subsequently impacting the development of LLMs.
-Therefore, it is crucial to understand the types of biases that LLM evaluators might possess and to systematically assess these biases.
-In this section, we systematically review various types of biases in the LLM-as-a-judge context, including their definitions, relevant metrics, and datasets that can be used for evaluation.
+As LLM-as-a-Judge becomes more widely deployed, it has been observed to manifest a range of salient biases, even in cases where its evaluations align with human judgments.
+Prior studies have emphasized that large language models inherently exhibit diverse forms of bias across different tasks \citep{biassurvey, dai2024unifying, tan-etal-2024-blinded}.
+Such internal biases may propagate into the LLM-as-a-Judge setting, potentially resulting in unfair evaluation outcomes and, in turn, influencing the development of downstream LLMs.
+Consequently, it is imperative to both characterize the types of biases that LLM evaluators may carry and to establish systematic approaches for their assessment.
+In this section, we review the major categories of biases in the context of LLM-as-a-Judge, outlining their definitions, associated metrics, and datasets commonly employed for evaluation.

+The meta-evaluation of LLM-as-a-judge introduces systematic biases that can be broadly categorized into two classes: \textbf{task-agnostic biases} inherent to LLMs across general applications, and \textbf{judgment-specific biases} unique to LLM-as-a-judge scenarios.
+This taxonomy aims to clarify their distinct characteristics and implications.
+The former may be partially attributed to the characteristics of the judgment task itself, such as its specific input-output format, which could potentially be mitigated through task-specific design.
+In contrast, task-agnostic biases are more fundamental issues inherent to the LLMs themselves and are therefore more difficult to address.
+Mitigating such biases likely depends on advancements in the foundation models.